McCoyGroup/RynLib/README.md

 ```

 This provides a persistence strategy, as by mounting a new volume you can change the configuration environment.
 For the most part, though, there should be no issue with always using a single volume.

+For Shifter and Singularity the data gets written directly to the host, so it's easy to access.

 ## MPI